+If your commute was partially private, you can claim only the job-related part of your automobile costs.
 In Canada, the CRA has its own definitions for different types of car - being motor vehicles, passenger vehicles, zero-emission passenger vehicles, and zero-emission vehicles.
 Learn more about these here.

 This will depend on if the vehicle belongs to you or someone else.

 If you own or lease the vehicle you drive for business, the most common option for employers is to use a mileage rate (for example, the CRA’s automobile allowance rate) for business travel instead of having you record all your expenses.

 This way, the only additional costs you'll have to track are parking fees and tolls, rather than every cost related with owning a car.

 Your employer should tell you which records they need you to keep.They should tell you what the particular pricing is if they employ a cents per km mileage rate.
 Please note, if they reimburse you at a different rate than the CRA automobile allowance rate, they may need to withhold tax on the reimbursements.

 For instance, the 2021 automobile allowance rate is $0.59 per km for the first 5,000km.
 If your employer reimburses you $1.00 per km, the total reimbursement needs to be declared as income.

 Finally, unless your company forbids it, there's no reason you can't drive multiple cars.
 Simply record your mileage separately for each vehicle.

 If you drive a car owned by your employer, you might be eligible for reimbursement for the costs of driving and maintaining the vehicle, such as gas, parking, fees and tolls.